 - AmeriCorps offers an opportunity to gain new skills and experience the tremendous satisfaction that comes from helping others.

 - The positions focus on building the capacity of agencies by building and strengthening volunteer programs in community agencies.

 - Upon successful completion of AmeriCorps service, members become eligible for an education award that can be used to pay for college and some work training programs or repay outstanding student loans.

-Recruitment for these positions begins in early March 2019 with selection of members by late May 2019.
-Service will begin in early September 2019 and will run through July 2020.
+Recruitment for these positions begins in early March with a selection of members by late May.
+Service will begin in mid-August and will run through the end of June.

 Candidates for the CSUMB AmeriCorps Positions should submit to Laura Lee Lienk firstname.lastname@example.org the following:

 - Resume and cover letter explaining why you wish to apply to AmeriCorps

 - AmeriCorps application

 Agencies considering hosting an AmeriCorps VIP should contact Laura Lee Lienk, SLI AmeriCorps Coordinator email@example.com New agency partners are brought aboard annually in March/April.